UniversalDependencies/docs/_ga/feat/VerbForm.md

 udver: '2'
 ---

 In Irish, verb form is a feature of words which have the appearance of a verb, although they function as other parts of speech.
 This feature appears most commonly as an `infinitive` construction, which functions as a noun.
 This feature also appears as a `copula`, a `particle` or a `verbal noun`.

-### `Inf` : infinitive
+### <a name="Inf">`Inf`</a>: infinitive

 The infinitive verb form is the same as the verbal noun.
 The infinitive is always preceded by the infinitive particle _<b>a</b>_.
 This particle causes lenition in the verb, where possible (see [Form]()).